sydney-birch/Ectopleura_Population_genetics/README.md

 The overarching hypothesis of my PRFB work is: Distinct populations of *E. crocea* larvae are locally adapted to specfic biofilms, where larvae are cueing in on adult-associated microbes.

 <ins>To examine this I have conducted: </ins>
-  - A reciprocal transplant larval settlement study to examine the settlement phenotype across 3 locations/populations in the Gulf of Maine *(data in this repository)*
+  - A reciprocal transplant larval settlement study to examine the settlement phenotype across 3 locations/populations in the Gulf of Maine *(data in this repository [larval_settlement](https://github.com/sydney-birch/Ectopleura_Population_genetics/tree/main/larval_settlement))*

   - A metagenomics study examining the biofilm from each location and Adult-Associated Microbes from polyps (adults) from each location *(analyses in [sydney-birch/Ectopleura_metagenomics repository](https://github.com/sydney-birch/Ectopleura_metagenomics)*

-  - A ddRAD pop gen study to examine the population structure and genetic variation across locations *(data in this repository)*
+  - A ddRAD pop gen study to examine the population structure and genetic variation across locations *(data in this repository [ddRAD_scripts](https://github.com/sydney-birch/Ectopleura_Population_genetics/tree/main/ddRAD_scripts))*

   - I'm currently sequencing the genome to aid in the ddRAD analysis *(data coming soon)*